QuTech-Delft/cQASM-spec/docs/language_specification/statements/measure_instruction.md

     The measure instruction accepts [SGMQ notation](gates.md#single-gate-multi-qubit-sgmq-notation), similar to gates.

-The following code snippet shows how the measure statement might be used in context
+The following code snippet shows how the measure instruction might be used in context

 ```linenums="1" hl_lines="9"
 version 3.0